Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Introduction

-Efforts have also been spent on simplifying the implementation of homomorphically encrypted CNNs.
+Efforts have also been spent toward simplifying the implementation of homomorphically encrypted CNNs.
 The earlier designs \parencite{cryptonets, CryptoDL, FasterCryptoNets, NGraph-HE, NGraph-HE2} pack data from a large number of inputs into the same polynomial.
-These designs achieve high throughput but lead to very long latency.
-To reduce the latency, the inputs to the convolutional (Conv) or fully connected (FC) layers are vectorized in the Gazelle design \parencite{Gazelle}, and the corresponding compilers are developed in \parencite{CHET, EVA, EVAimproved}.
+These designs achieve high throughput but incurred very long latency.
+To address this, the inputs to the convolutional (Conv) or fully connected (FC) layers are vectorized in the Gazelle design \parencite{Gazelle}, and the corresponding compilers are developed in \parencite{CHET, EVA, EVAimproved}.
 All these designs require ciphertext rotations to carry out the evaluation of Conv layers and FC layers of CNNs.
-To reduce the number of rotations, the input is packed multiple times into the same ciphertexts in Lola \parencite{LoLa}, Falcon \parencite{FALCON_CVPR}, and ENSEI \parencite {ENSEI}.
-Their latencies are shorter than that of Gazelle when the number of CNN layers is much smaller than the length of the polynomials.
+To mitigate the overhead from rotations, the input is packed multiple times into the same ciphertexts in Lola \parencite{LoLa}, Falcon \parencite{FALCON_CVPR}, and ENSEI \parencite {ENSEI}.
+These designs exhibit lower latency than Gazelle, particularly when the number of CNN layers is much smaller than the polynomial degree.
 Cheetah \parencite{Cheetah} extracts the results of convolution from the coefficients of products of polynomials directly.
 The results of each channel are located in a different ciphertext, and all ciphertexts are sent to the client.
-Although no ciphertext rotation is needed, this design has very high communication cost due to the large number of ciphertexts sent from the server to the client.
-The ConvFHE \parencite{ConvFHE} adopts the same idea in Cheetah for computing the convolutions.
+Although no ciphertext rotation is needed, it incurs high communication overhead due to the large number of ciphertexts sent from the server to the client.
+A server-client protocol was recently proposed in Nimbus \cite{nimbus} that enables efficient HE evaluation of Transformers by sending encrypted weights to the client, thereby reducing the communication and computation cost of matrix multiplication.
+In CNNs, the kernels are much smaller, and the batch convolution involves the dot product of filters with windowed inputs as the window moves across the input image for different output pixels.
+As a result, the Nimbus approach becomes inefficient in this case.
+ConvFHE \parencite{ConvFHE} adopts the same idea in Cheetah for computing the convolutions.
 However, the results of different channels are packed into the same ciphertext utilizing a process that needs ciphertext rotations.